florencex5/Crude_Oil_Finance_Project_2/Analysis_Report.md

 ## Key Findings
-* Achieving a seamless energy transition requires a comprehensive approach that extends beyond the capabilities of individual automakers, the entirety of the crude oil oligopoly market, or the impact of unilateral government directives (e.g., zero-emission and EV mandates) or annual United Nations Climate Change conferences.
-The noticeable lack of collaboration and interconnectivity among various stakeholders impedes efficient progress, subsequently hindering the sustainable growth of the auto industry.
-If addressing climate change is genuinely a universally acknowledged concern, it's time to foster collaboration across sectors and pave the way for impactful and sustainable growth in the auto industry,as well as a more feasible hydrogen economy.
+* Achieving a seamless energy transition requires a comprehensive approach that extends beyond the capabilities of *individual* automakers, the *entirety* of the crude oil oligopoly market, or the impact of *unilateral* government directives (e.g., zero-emission and EV mandates) or *annual* United Nations Climate Change conferences.
+The noticeable lack of *collaboration and interconnectivity* among various stakeholders impedes efficient progress, subsequently hindering the sustainable growth of the auto industry.
+If addressing climate change is genuinely a universally acknowledged concern, it's time to foster collaboration across sectors and pave the way for impactful and sustainable development in the auto industry, as well as a more feasible hydrogen economy.

 ## Collaborative Action Points for Related Stakeholders